-Vice President of Advancement, Strategic Development and External Affairs
+Senior Vice President of Advancement, Strategic Development & External Affairs

 For more than two decades, Angela Minniefield has been dedicated to public service.
 She previously held several leadership positions at the Office of Statewide Health Planning and Development (OSHPD), where she advanced California’s policy and program efforts designed to increase the number of underrepresented students in health professions.
 She currently serves as Vice President of Strategic Advancement at Charles R. Drew University of Medicine and Science.